 Is buying an extended warranty on a new appliance worth it?
-I virtually never take out any extended guarantees because I prefer to look at the bigger picture.
+I never take out any extended guarantees myself because I prefer to look at the bigger picture.
 I also don’t believe I should be so scared of breakdowns and accidents that I need to insure virtually everything I ever buy – especially when most of what is likely to happen probably won’t be covered.
 Over a lifetime of owning all my appliances and devices it’s pretty near certain that I will pay out far less if I just pay for repairs as opposed to paying out year after year regardless of whether the product breaks down or not.